Welcome to the ohio ASSOCIation for BehAVIOR ANALYSIS

-Ron has worked in the field of special education for over fifteen years.
+Ron has worked in the field of special education for over seventeen years.
 As a certified MH teacher and Board Certified Behavior Analyst, he has worked directly with a variety of special needs populations at all age levels.
 In addition to supporting students and teachers within the context of the classroom, he has created and presented at local and statewide conferences in the areas of functional assessments, writing behavior plans, positive behavior support planning and establishing peer collaboration programs.
-Ron has served as an Adjunct Instructor for the University of Dayton and Capital University.
+Ron has served as an Adjunct Instructor for the University of Dayton, Capital University and Arizona State University.
 Ron is also a certified PEERs instructor and has facilitated social skills groups for students on the Autism spectrum.

 Jolanda graduated from Roosevelt University with M.A. in Clinical Professional Psychology in 2014.
 Worked as a licensed professional counselor at Streamwood Behavioral Healthcare Center in Streamwood Illinois as an inpatient therapist, primarily on the child unit working with children ages 4-11 for 2 years.
 Conducted individual, family, and group therapy for both adolescents and children at this time.
 Moved to Ohio and began working as an inpatient therapist at Nationwide Children’s Hospital working with children and adolescents ages 3-17.
 Developed a strong interest in utilizing behavioral interventions with children and adolescents with a variety of diagnoses such as behavioral activation and self-monitoring.
 Began ABA course sequence at Florida Institute of Technology and supervision experience in January 2017.
 Transitioned from therapist role to behavior support specialist role on the inpatient psychiatry unit at Nationwide Children’s Hospital.